Joe Reaves

-Joe L. Reaves (born May 27, 1950) is a retired professional basketball small forward who played parts of the 1973–74 season in both the National Basketball Association (NBA) and the American Basketball Association (ABA).
-He attended Bethel College where he was drafted in the third round of the 1973 NBA Draft by the Phoenix Suns.
+Joe L. Reaves (born May 27, 1950) is an American former professional basketball small forward who played parts of the 1973–74 season in both the National Basketball Association (NBA) and the American Basketball Association (ABA).
+He attended Bethel College where he was drafted in the third round of the 1973 NBA draft by the Phoenix Suns.
 He played seven games for the Suns until he was waived on November 27, 1973.
 He later signed with the Memphis Tams of the ABA.